RossAscends/STMP/README.md

 The host will see controls on the left for:

 - Changing API controls such as: API (Tabby(🐈) or horde(🧟)), context size, response length, Sampler presets, Instruct formats
-- Changing the AI character
+- Changing the active AI character
 - Manually triggering an AI response without user Input (🤖💬)
 - Toggle to determine whether the AI should respond to every user input (AutoResponse)
 - Clearing either chat windows (🗑️)